Techniques for Harnessing Energy What exactly is Geothermal Energy?

 Light Bumb

-Five methods to tap into the{ original|| first} source of energy renewable - human power
+Five methods to tap into the{ original|| first} source of renewable energy - human power

 Wind-up phone charger